Notice of Pre-AIA or AIA Status

 receiving battery data for at least one battery including a driving history of an associated electric vehicle;

-determining at least one electric vehicle battery usage profile for the at least one battery based on the battery data using a graph convolutional network;
+determining at least one electric vehicle battery usage profile for the at least one battery based on the battery data based on the one or more generated labels; and

-adjusting a charging voltage of the at least one battery at the associated electric vehicle based on the SoH.”
+wherein the associated vehicle adjusts a charging voltage of the at least one battery located on the associated electric vehicle based on the SoH via a battery management system, the battery management system is communicatively connected to the at least one battery.”

 Under the Step 1 of the eligibility analysis, we determine whether the claim is directed to a statutory category by considering whether the claimed subject matter falls within the four statutory categories of patentable subject matter identified by 35 U.S.C.
 101: Process, machine, manufacture, or composition of matter.
-The above claim is considered to be in a statutory category (process for claim 12, and apparatus for claims 1 and 20).
+The above claim is considered to be in a statutory category (apparatus for claim 1).

 Under the Step 2A, Prong One, we consider whether the claim recites a judicial exception (abstract idea).
 In the above claim, the bold type portion constitutes an abstract idea because, under a broadest reasonable interpretation, it recites limitations that fall into/recite an abstract idea exceptions.
 Specifically, under the 2019 Revised Patent Subject matter Eligibility Guidance, it falls into the grouping of subject matter when recited as such in a claim that covers mathematical concepts (mathematical relationships, mathematical formulas or equations, mathematical calculations.